34 Montagu Square, Marylebone: Lennon and Ono

-When Lennon started a relationship with Ono in 1968, his wife and son moved into the flat on 21 June 1968, living there for three months, before returning to Kenwood, as Lennon and Ono preferred to live at Montagu Square, rather than in isolated Weybridge.
+When Lennon started a relationship with Yoko Ono in 1968, his wife and son moved into the flat on 21 June 1968, living there for three months, before returning to Kenwood, as Lennon and Ono preferred to live at Montagu Square, rather than in isolated Weybridge.
 The two lived in the Montagu Square flat for several months, as the White Album was being recorded.
 Visitors remembered that the flat was in a state of squalor, with dirty plates, cups, clothes, newspapers and magazines littering the floor, with the couple living on "a diet of champagne, caviar, and heroin".
 Lennon and Ono's experimental Two Virgins album had been recorded at Kenwood, but its notorious nude cover photos were taken at 34 Montagu Square.
 An Apple employee, Tony Bramwell, set up the camera so Lennon could take the photograph after Bramwell had left.
 Ono was pregnant during their stay, and they were also in the throes of heroin addiction.

 At 11:30 am on 18 October 1968, the flat was raided by Sgt.
 Norman Pilcher, of Scotland Yard's Drugs Squad.
 In 1974, Lennon remembered that Ono answered the front door as a female voice had said (over the intercom), that there was a message from the Apple office.
 Ono opened the door and saw the female with five men, who were all dressed in plain-clothes.
 She panicked and closed the door, thinking they were Beatles' fans.
 Meanwhile, at the back window, another person was banging on the window and holding up a search warrant for Lennon to read.
 As Lennon was also panicking—not knowing at that point that they were all police officers—the raid consisted of seven police officers and two police dogs—he played for time and refused to open the window.
 Because of this, Pilcher later accused Lennon of obstruction of justice, which was a crime.
 Inside the flat, the police searched every room thoroughly, even though Lennon was supposed to accompany them whilst they did so, according to the law.
 Pilcher then summoned Lennon and pointed to a binocular case on a mantelpiece, asking him, "Is this yours?"
 Lennon replied in the affirmative, and was then shown 219 grams of hashish, which was in the case.